< Muscles >

 Fig. 3-29.
 External jugular vein, its tributaries.

 A representative cutaneous vein in the neck is the external jugular vein, which is formed by the unification of the posterior auricular vein and the retromandibular vein.
-The posterior auricular vein and the posterior auricular artery (Fig. 3-28) physically run alongside one another.
+The posterior auricular vein and artery (Fig. 3-28) physically run alongside one another.
 The retromandibular vein is present lateral to the main trunk of external carotid artery (Figs. 3-28, 4-4).

 The anterior jugular vein is a tributary of the external jugular vein.
 The external jugular vein is a tributary of the subclavian vein (Fig. 3-30).